rpgtools/initiate/README.md

  - Drag-and-drop reordering of initiative tokens
  - Single click to advance initiative
  - Define as many counters as you wish per initiative token.
-Use counters to track multiple creatures' hp on one token, or keep track of other constantly changing stats like Spell Slots, gold, etc.
+Use counters to track multiple entities' hp on one token, or keep track of other constantly changing stats like Spell Slots, gold, etc.
  - All data is saved in your browser's local storage — close it and come back to it later.
  - You can export your data as a json file and then import it on another device or browser.
  - Counters can be incremented by or decremented with button clicks, or set to a new value by clicking on the current value.